Helium-Labs/SessionWallet/README.md

 ## Disclaimer

 No warranties or liabilities to the fullest extent of the law.
-This work isn't a product yet, it still remains closed, not for public use and in R&D. The above method is not tested for security, and isn't ready for production use necessarily.
+This work isn't a product yet, it still remains closed, not for public use and in R&D. It may never be released.
+The above method is not tested for security, and isn't ready for production use necessarily.

 **Keywords (for SEO)**